skip-mev/pob/README.md

     will verify the contents of the block proposal by all validators.
 The combination of the `AuctionMempool`, `PrepareProposal` and `ProcessProposal` handlers allows the application to verifiably build valid blocks with top-of-block block space reserved for auctions.

-    e.1.
-We override the `BaseApp`'s `CheckTx` handler with our own custom `CheckTx` handler that will be responsible for checking the validity of auction transactions.
-Since each auction transaction must be checked against the latest committed state, we need to provide the `CheckTx` handler with a context that is aware of the latest committed state.
-We do this by creating a new context for each auction transaction that is aware of the latest committed state.
+Additionally, We override the `BaseApp`'s `CheckTx` handler with our own custom `CheckTx` handler that will be responsible for checking the validity of transactions.
+We override the `CheckTx` handler so that we can verify auction transactions before they are inserted into the mempool.
+With the POB `CheckTx`, we can verify the auction transaction and all of the bundled transactions before inserting the auction transaction into the mempool.
+This is important because we otherwise there may be discrepencies between the auction transaction and the bundled transactions are validated in `CheckTx` and `PrepareProposal` such that the auction can be griefed.
+All other transactions will be executed with base app's `CheckTx`.

     ```go
     // Create the entire chain of AnteDecorators for the application.